-If you’re in need of even more fresh tunes, check out my Spotify-generated 2018 Soundtrack, featuring my 100 most played songs from 2018!
+If you’re in need of even more fresh tunes, check out my Spotify Wrapped 2020 Soundtrack, featuring my 100 most played songs from 2020!
 I really look forward to these automatically compiled, year-in-review playlists — they bring back the best memories.
-If you’re looking for some easy listening music to enjoy as we wind down 2018, this is your playlist.
-Whether you’re staying in or enjoying a night out, I hope you all have a fun, safe and happy New Years Eve!
-Thank you for spending a little bit of the last day of 2018 with me and for your continued support here at JustineCelina!
-Happy New Year and cheers to a fabulous 2019!
+If you’re looking for some easy listening, feel good, inspirational music to enjoy as we wind down 2020 at home with a bottle of bubbly, this is your playlist.
+No matter what you’re up to this New Years Eve in quarantine, I hope you all have a peaceful, joyful and safe evening!
+Thank you for spending the final day of 2020 with me and for your continued support.
+I’ll no longer be publishing monthly soundtracks here at JustineCelina in 2021 in an effort to optimize my time, refine my content and pursue my larger goals (more on that coming soon!).
+That said, you can always come join me on Spotify, where I’ll continue to share what I’m listening to each month.
+Happy New Year and cheers to brighter days ahead in 2021!